cayennes/anki-beemind-maintained-progress/README.md

 * Updates beeminder after syncing or exiting reviews (both of these are optional but on by default) or manually with a menu item

 How to use it:
-1. Make an odometer goal on beeminder (requires an infinibe plan)
+1. Make an odometer goal on beeminder (requires an infinibee plan)
 2. Go to the addon config (tools menu -> addons -> select this addon -> config button) and read the instructions there to set it up

 This addon on AnkiWeb: https://ankiweb.net/shared/info/1928083890

 Install code: 1928083890

+# License and Copyright

+This addon is available under the GNU Affero General Public License, the same as Anki.

+Copyright Cayenne Geis 2019